 The HSU Post Office receives all mail and packages from all couriers.
 For safety reasons, nothing is delivered to the residence halls.
 Therefore, all mail should be addressed to include the HSU box number.
+All mail going to apartments or to a campus mailbox should be addressed as below, which will work for all major carriers.

-HSU physical address is: (Student's name)
+HSU mailing address is: (Student's name)

 Moody Center Post Office

-2200 Hickory Street, (plus the student's box number)
+1 Hardin-Simmons University (plus the student's box

+number)

 Abilene, TX 79698